brightspot/react-examples/graphql-schema-versioning/README.md

 ### 1: Creating an endpoint that returns schema versions

-Brightspot stores the history of all schema changes, this example creates an endpoint that points to that data.
+Brightspot stores the history of all schema changes, and this example creates an endpoint that points to that data.

-The [SchemaVersioningEndpoint](brightspot/src/brightspot/example/graphql_schema_versioning/SchemaVersioningEndpoint.ts) implements `ContentManagementApiEndpointV1`.
+The [SchemaVersioningEndpoint](brightspot/src/brightspot/example/graphql_schema_versioning/SchemaVersioningEndpoint.ts) implements a content management api (CMA) endpoint.
 The method `getEntryFields` is used to query GraphQL schema versions for all endpoints in this application:

 ```js
   [`getEntryFields()`](): List<ContentManagementEntryPointField> {